Spruce Street RESTORATION

 Project Location

-This project was initiated by the Doc Fritchey Chapter of Trout Unlimited (DFTU) as a Habitat Restoration project.
+The Doc Fritchey Chapter of Trout Unlimited (DFTU) initiated this habitat restoration project.

 About

-• The Quittapahilla Watershed Association completed a Watershed Implementation Plan to guide in-stream and streamside projects directed at the Quittie.
+The Quittapahilla Watershed Association completed a Watershed Implementation Plan to guide in-stream and streamside projects in the Quittie Watershed.

 Before RESTORATION